Frank M. Robinson: Biography

 After the Navy, he attended graduate school in journalism, then worked for a Chicago-based Sunday supplement.
 Soon he switched to Science Digest, where he worked from 1956 to 1959.
 From there, he moved into men's magazines: Rogue (1959–65) and Cavalier (1965–66).
 In 1969, Playboy asked him to take over the Playboy Advisor column.
 He remained there, without revealing that he was gay, until 1973, when he left to write full-time.

 After moving to San Francisco in the 1970s, Robinson was a speechwriter for gay politician Harvey Milk; he had a small role in the film Milk.
 After Milk's assassination, Robinson was co-executor, with Scott Smith, of Milk's last will and testament.

 Robinson was the author of 16 books, the editor of two others, and penned numerous articles.
 Three of his novels have been made into films.
 The Power (1956) was a supernatural science fiction and government conspiracy novel about people with superhuman skills, filmed in 1968 as The Power.
 The technothriller The Glass Inferno, co-written with Thomas N. Scortia, was combined with Richard Martin Stern's The Tower to produce the 1974 feature film The Towering Inferno.
-The Gold Crew, also co-written Scortia, was a nuclear threat thriller filmed as an NBC miniseries and re-titled The Fifth Missile.
+The Gold Crew, also co-written with Scortia, was a nuclear threat thriller filmed as an NBC miniseries and re-titled The Fifth Missile.

 He collaborated on several other works with Scortia, including The Prometheus Crisis, The Nightmare Factor, and Blow-Out.
 More recent works include The Dark Beyond the Stars (1991), and an updated version of The Power (2000), which closely followed Waiting (1999), a novel with similar themes to The Power.
 His novel is a medical thriller about organ theft called The Donor.

 In the 1970s, Robinson started seriously collecting the vintage pulp-fiction magazines that he had grown up reading.
 The collection spawned a book on the history of the pulps as seen through their vivid cover art: Pulp Culture: The Art of Fiction Magazines (with co-author Lawrence Davidson).
 He attended numerous pulp conventions and in 2000 won the Lamont Award for lifetime achievement at Pulpcon.

 In 2009 he was inducted into the Chicago Gay and Lesbian Hall of Fame.